MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-navigate.md

 ---
-title: Back and Navigate functions in Power Apps
+title: Back and Navigate functions
-description: Reference information including syntax and examples for the Back and Navigate functions in Power Apps.
+description: Reference information including syntax and examples for the Back and Navigate functions.
 author: gregli-msft

 ms.topic: reference